nanoporetech/modkit/book/src/intro_pileup_hemi.md

 The `modkit pileup-hemi` command aggregates a pair of base modification calls at each reference motif position for each double-stranded DNA molecule.
 The base modification "pattern" indicates the methylation state on each base in 5-prime to 3-prime order, using the base modification code to indicate the identity of the base modification and `-` to indicate canonical (unmodified).
-For example `m,-,C` would mean the first base (from the 5' direction) is 5mC and the second base is unmodified and the primary base is cytosone.
+For example `m,-,C` would mean the first base (from the reference 5' direction) is 5mC and the second base is unmodified and the primary base is cytosone.
 Similarly, `h,m,C` indicates the first base is 5hmC and the second base is 5mC.
 The primary base called by the read is included to help disambiguate the unmodified patterns (`-,-`).
 All patterns recognized at a location will be reported in the bedMethyl output.